About the IGLP

 The Institute for Global Law and Policy (IGLP) at Harvard Law School is a collaborative faculty effort to nurture innovative approaches to global policy in the face of a legal and institutional architecture manifestly ill-equipped to address our most urgent global challenges.
 Global poverty, conflict, injustice and inequality are also legal and institutional regimes.
 The IGLP explores the ways in which they are reproduced and what might be done in response.
 We aim to provide a platform at Harvard for new thinking about international legal and institutional arrangements, with particular emphasis on ideas and issues of importance to the global South.
 Professor David Kennedy serves as Institute Director.

 Much about how we are governed at the global level remains a mystery.
 Scholars at the Institute are working to understand and map the levers of political, economic and legal authority in the world today.
-The Institute continues the tradition developed at Harvard’s European Law Research Center by focusing on young scholars and policy makers from the global South, who bring new ideas and perspectives to comparative and international legal research and policy.
-The IGLP aims to facilitate the emergence of a creative dialog among young experts from around the world, strengthening our capacity for innovation and cooperative research.
+The Institute focuses on young scholars and policy makers from who bring new ideas and perspectives to comparative and international legal research and policy.
+The IGLP aims to facilitate the emergence of a creative dialog among young experts from around the world, strengthening our global capacity for innovation and cooperative research.

 The Institute has built strong relationships with faculty at a wide range of foreign institutions, represented by the scholars who participate in our Advisory Councils.
-We provide a focal point at Harvard Law School for faculty and students interested in new thinking about issues of global governance and international affairs.
-Each year, we sponsor a variety of conferences, workshops and symposia, both in Cambridge and in collaboration with our friends abroad, most recently with the Qatar Foundation.
+They provide a focal point at Harvard Law School for faculty and students interested in new thinking about issues of global governance and international affairs.
+Each year, we sponsor a variety of conferences, workshops and symposia, both in Cambridge and in collaboration with our friends abroad.
 We regularly host both scholars and policy practitioners as Visiting Researchers and Fellows at Harvard, deepening our collaborative network among those seeking new approaches to international law, political economy and economic development from governments, international institutions, the private sector and the non-governmental sector.

-In June 2012, the Qatar Foundation became a leading sponsor of the IGLP and will support a broad ranging research and faculty development program at the Institute, including an intensive residential workshop in Qatar.
-The Real Colegio Complutense at Harvard University was a co-founder for the Institute and continues to play a crucial role as a Leading Sponsor for our efforts, along with Sovereign Bank, Santander Universities, Visa International, and the Garrigues law firm in Spain.
+The Institute is generously supported by our leading sponsors, the Qatar Foundation and Santander Universities.
+The Real Colegio Complutense at Harvard University was a co-founder for the Institute and continues to play a crucial role sponsor for our efforts, along with Visa International, and the Garrigues law firm in Spain.
 We are deeply grateful their support, and for that of our friends and sponsors at Cleary, Gottlieb, Steen & Hamilton in Brussels.

 Our programs and initiatives provide a focal point at Harvard Law School for new thinking in the fields of comparative law, global governance and international law.
 Each year we support a wide range of working formats that offer opportunities to students and faculty seeking new perspectives and alternative thinking about the global situation.